• Skip to primary navigation

 Before serving, remove the turkey bone and season with scotch bonnet pepper sauce and salt to taste.

-See the smoked turkey and collard green recipe card for the full ingredients list and quantities.
+Refer to the Smoked Turkey and Collard Green recipe card for the full list of ingredients and quantities.

 ingredients for the Scotch Bonnet Smoked Turkey Collard Greens Beans Soup in containers on a large round pizza pan